 Rainforest Sunrise – Dwarf Hosta

-Hosta Rainforest Sunrise – Dwarf – 8″ tall, 16″ spread, light lavender flowers.
+Hosta Rainforest Sunrise – Dwarf – 8″ tall, 16″ spread, light lavender flowers, part-full shade.
 AHG 2013 Hosta of the Year!
 Leaves emerge solid light green, then quickly develop dark green margins and radiant gold centers.
 As they mature, thick leaves become lightly cupped and puckered, holding up well all season.
 Slug resistant.
 Attracts hummingbirds.
-Part to full shade.
 Zones 3-9.
 Potted in 3″ pot.

 3 | 4 | 5 | 6 | 7 | 8 | 9

 Spring | Summer | Fall